 The plan sets contribution rates at a level that enables all benefits to be fully funded at the retirement date of all members.
-The members of the SWHDBP plan and their employers are currently each contributing at the rate determined by the individual employer, however, the rate for both employer and members must be at least 8% of the member's base salary.
-The amount allocated to the defined benefits component is set annually by the FPPA Board of Directors.
-Excess contributions fund the money purchase component of the plan.
-The defined benefit component contribution rate from July 1, 2016 through June 30, 2017 was 13.5%.
-The defined benefit component contribution rate from July 1, 2015 through June 30, 2016 was 12.6%.
+The members of the SWHDBP plan and their employers are currently each contributing at the rate determined by the individual employer; however, the rate for both employer and members must be at least 8% of the member's base salary.
+The amount allocated to the Defined Benefit Component is set annually by the FPPA Board of Directors.
+Excess contributions fund the Money Purchase Component of the plan.
+The Defined Benefit Component contribution rate from July 1, 2017 through June 30, 2018 was 14.80%.
+The defined benefit component contribution rate from July 1, 2016 through June 30, 2017 was 13.50%.

-Within the money purchase component, members are always fully vested in their own contributions, as well as the earnings on those contributions.
-Vesting in the employer's contribution within the money purchase component and earnings on those contributions occurs according to the vesting schedule set by the plan document at 20% per year after the first year of service to be 100% vested after 5 years of service.
+Within the Money Purchase Component, members are always fully vested in their own contributions, as well as the earnings on those contributions.
+Vesting in the employer's contribution within the Money Purchase Component and earnings on those contributions occurs according to the vesting schedule set by the plan document at 20% per year after the first year of service to be 100% vested after five years of service.
 Employers and member contributions are invested in funds at the discretion of members.
-Employer contributions recognized by SWHDBP from the District were \$7,200 for the year ended December 31, 2017.
+Employer contributions recognized by SWHDBP from the District were \$7,616 for the year ended December 31, 2018.

-Pension Assets, Pension Expense, Deferred Outflows Of Resources And Deferred Inflows Of Resources Related To Pensions
+Pension Assets, Pension Benefit, Deferred Outflows Of Resources And Deferred Inflows Of Resources Related To Pensions

-At December 31, 2017, the District reported a net pension asset of \$62,936 for its proportionate share of the net pension asset.
-The net pension asset was measured as of December 31, 2016, and the total pension asset was determined by an actuarial valuation as of January 1, 2017.
-The District's proportion of the net pension asset was based on District contributions to SWHDBP for the calendar year 2016 relative to the total contributions of participating employers to SWHDBP.
+At December 31, 2018, the District reported a net pension asset of \$92,071 for its proportionate share of the net pension asset.
+The net pension asset was measured as of December 31, 2017, and the total pension asset was determined by an actuarial valuation as of January 1, 2018.
+The District's proportion of the net pension asset was based on District contributions to SWHDBP for the calendar year 2017 relative to the total contributions of participating employers to SWHDBP based upon the January 1, 2017 actuarial valuation.

-At December 31, 2016, the District's portion was 0.5781800%, which was an increase of 0.03% from its proportion measured as of December 31, 2015.
+At December 31, 2017, the District's portion was 0.470887%, which was a decrease of 0.11% from its proportion measured as of December 31, 2016.

-For the year ended December 31, 2017, the District recognized pension benefit of \$11,731.
-At December 31, 2017, the District reported deferred outflows and inflows of resources related to SWHDBP from the following sources:
+For the year ended December 31, 2018, the District recognized a pension benefit of \$2,601.
+At December 31, 2018, the District reported deferred outflows and inflows of resources related to SWHDBP from the following sources:

 Deferred Outflows Of Resources

-Changes in assumptions \$ 2,626

-Net difference between projected and actual
+Difference between projected and actual \$ 7,813

-earnings on pension plan investments 13,356
+earnings on pension plan investments

-Changes in proportionate share 33,641
+Changes of assumptions 1,930

-Differences between expected and actual experience 31,307
+Differences between expected and actual experience 42,758

+Changes in proportionate share 18,636

-Contributions subsequent to measurement date 7,200
+Contributions subsequent to measurement date 7,616

-Total Deferred Outflows Of Resources \$ 88,130
+Total Deferred Outflows Of Resources \$ 78,753

+Deferred Inflows Of Resources

+Difference between projected and actual

+earnings on pension plan investments \$ 14,377

-Deferred Inflows Of Resources Changes in proportionate share \$ 9,028
+Changes in proportionate share 4,192

-Total Deferred Inflows Of Resources \$ 9,028
+Total Deferred Inflows Of Resources \$ 18,569

-The amount of \$7,200 reported as deferred outflows of resources related to SWHDBP, resulting from contributions subsequent to the measurement date, will be recognized as an increase of the net pension asset in the year ended December 31, 2018.
+The amount of \$7,616 reported as deferred outflows of resources related to SWHDBP, resulting from contributions subsequent to the measurement date, will be recognized as an increase of the net pension asset in the year ended December 31, 2019.
 Other amounts reported as deferred outflows of resources related to SWHDBP will be recognized in pension expense as follows:

-For The Year Ended December 31 . ,
+For The Year Ended December 31 ,

-2018 \$ 13,002

-2019 13,002
+2019 \$ 8,059

-2020 12,773
+2020 7,842

-2021 9,970
+2021 5,416

-2022 8,848
+2022 4,502

+2023 8,096

-Thereafter 14,307
+Thereafter 18,653

-Total \$ 71,902
+Total \$ 52,568